Apelsin

-Apelsin (Estonian for Orange) was an Estonian band created in 1974.
+Apelsin (Estonian for orange) was an Estonian band created in 1974.
 Their lyrics are in Estonian and Russian.
 During the Soviet era, their LP albums were issued by the Soviet music monopoly Melodiya.
 The Russian name of the band was Апельсин.
 In both Estonian and Russian, the band's name means orange.
 Many songs and much of the music of the band are satirical.
 The band's combining music with humor (both onstage and offstage) was one of the reasons the band had become one of the most popular Estonian bands of all time.

 In 2016, a book about the band, Tsepeliini triumf: Eesti rock 1970. aastatel (Zeppelin's Triumph: Estonian Rock in the 1970s), was published.

 Members

 The original lineup consisted of Tõnu Aare, Ants Nuut, Harry Kõrvits and Jaan Arder.
 In 1975, Gunnar Kriik, Ivo Linna and Mati Nuude joined.
 During 1989–1999 the band was at its smallest, and three of the founding members, Tõnu, Ants, and Jaan, rarely played together.
 Jaan had joined the historical music band, Hortus Musicus and Ivo and Harry had joined the band, Rock Hotel.

-In 1999 Apelsin made a fresh start.

 Other musicians that played with the band: Taago Daniel, Indrek Hiibus, Allan Jakobi, Vello Jurtom, Mart Jürisalu, Hillar King, Meelis Laido, Marek Lillemägi, Viljo Tamm, Andres Loigom, Priit Pihlap, Tarmo Pihlap, Argo Toomel, Vello Toomemets, Igor Trunin, Ivo Varts, Aleksander Vilipere, Ülari Kirsipuu.